liavkoren/liav.koren.labs/index.md

 # Projects I've been working on

 ## Implementing Reinforcement Learning papers
 In 2017 and 2018 I spent some time studying ML and reinforcement learning.
-These ipython notesbooks document some of this work in a literate-programming style.
+These ipython notebooks document some of this work in a literate-programming style.
 The goal was to try and write clear, simple implementations, woven together with relevant insights, explorations and training artifacts.
 1. [A literate programming exploration of DeepMind's DeepQLearning original paper and some extensions](2018-06-DQN-Part1.html).
-This documents initial steps through implementing the DQN agent as well the Double DQN extension and some of the theory behind it.
+This notebook documents my initial steps implementing the DQN agent as well the Double DQN extension and discusses some of the underlying theory.
 1. [DQN with Prioritized Experience Replay](2018-07-DQN-2_PER.html).
 Prioritized Experience replay is a DQN extension based on the idea that some of the transitions a reinforcement learning agent sees are more valuable than others.
 1. [Distributional DQN](2018-08-DQN-3_Distributional.html).
 Distributional DQN agents are attempting to learn the underlying distribution that outcomes are drawn from.